United Way of the Southern Tier Awards Distance Learning Grants

 United Way of the Southern Tier’s Board of Directors today approved grants to eight programs that will provide supervised distance learning spaces for school-age children in Chemung and Steuben counties.

-“While the pandemic has changed the face of education delivery, school attendance remains a key to student success, and these programs are providing a critical service for working families by offering more than 325 children a safe, supervised place to learn when class is virtual,” said Stephen M. Hughes, president and CEO of United Way of the Southern Tier.
+“While the pandemic has changed the face of education delivery, school attendance remains a key to student success, and these programs are providing a critical service for working families by offering 275 children a safe, supervised place to learn when class is virtual,” said Stephen M. Hughes, president and CEO of United Way of the Southern Tier.

 Programs in Bath, Corning, Elmira and Hornell received grant awards that are funded by donations to United Way of the Southern Tier.

-Awards will be used to offset program expenses, such as PPE, internet fees, cleaning productions, rental of alternative space, utilities, and liability insurance.
+Awards will be used to offset program expenses, such as PPE, internet fees, cleaning products, rental of alternative space, utilities, and liability insurance.

 Programs and award amounts are: